IBM/watsonx-ai-node-sdk/README.md

 ### Basic example - text generation/inference
 The following code examples authenticate with the environment variables.
 Please set environment variables before proceeding with examples:
+It is mandatory to set `projectId` or `spaceId` unless you are working with lightweight engine.
 ```ts
 const { WatsonXAI } = require('@ibm-cloud/watsonx-ai');